 2.3.2 Model for biweekly TC and EC data (Model 2)

 TC and EC concentrations in Berlin from four traffic sites (Nr.
 117, 143, 220, 174, see Figure 1) were included in the analysis, and an urban background site 042 (see Figure 1) was used as reference site.
-In order to compare the results of the TC and EC levels with the results of the PM10, we calculated biweekly PM10 concentrations based on the hourly data.
+In order to compare the results of the TC and EC levels with the results of the PM10, biweekly PM10 concentrations based on the hourly data were calculated.
 Because of the biweekly temporal resolution, confounders such as hour of the week and national holidays were no longer relevant for in Model 2 (in comparison to Model 1).
 The remaining influencing factors were the reference site concentration, LEZ stage, wind direction, season, and station:

 log(Pi) = β0 + β1log(Pref) + βLEZ1 ILEZ1 + βLEZ2 ILEZ2 + βLEZ3 ILEZ3 + fwd (wind direction) + β3_season + βSiISi + ϵ